Kai Franz

 Kai’s Christmas tree at the age of 9 had his first 8MB ram personal computer (PC).

 As a child of divorce (his parents didn’t want him to get stuck in the “in between” again (supposedly they felt somewhat guilty about the stumble in the child’s Vorschule-relocation)), Kai was not sent to Germany’s finest High-School track (Gymnasium), but rather encountered the countries’ medium-grime and leisure of that separation while keeping it real at the Realschule.
 After all Kai was fortunate enough to go through the B-track – Gymnasium and education for what they call “higher means” from grade 11-13.
-His grades for math oscillated between 1 & 5- (A+ & F), in German he never made the B- (2-), a potential hangover from the ASDF_JKLO (still today Kai is very much an early dyslexic of the web2.0).
+His grades for math oscillated between 1 & 5- (A+ & F), in German he never made the B- (2-), a potential hangover from the ASDF_JKLO.

 deutsch (bio continued..)